 Today I am trading blogs with Laura Candler of Corkboard Connections!
 You can read her insightful post about cooperative math problem solving right here and then hop on over to Corkboard Connections to read my post about Task Cards.

 I realized that the missing piece of the puzzle was providing time for students to work alone before working with a partner.
 This step was especially critical in math because the process of struggling with a problem and trying different strategies can lead to new insights and understandings.
 If we ask students to immediately turn and talk to a partner, we’re depriving them of the chance to figure it out on their own.

 To address this need, I developed the Cooperative Problem Solving (CPS) strategy, which has four important steps.
-If you use CPS more than once on a given day, it occurs in a cycle like the one shown above.
-You can download this visual from Teaching Resources if you want to use it with your class.
+If you use CPS more than once on a given day, it occurs in a cycle.

 Steps of Cooperative Problem Solving